 The first order of business is to relieve their pain.
 One way of doing this is by applying pressure to their gums.

 Another option is to give them something cold.
-Just be sure it’s not frozen as this can make matters worse.
+Just be sure it’s not frozen, as this can make matters worse.
 You could also introduce a teething ring because chewing often helps soothe the pain.

-2) Keep baby’s face clean of drool.
+3) Keep baby’s face clean of drool.

 Your little one is probably drooling up a storm with all their teething, so it’s important to wipe the drool away and clean their skin regularly.
+Putting a bib on your baby during this stage makes it easier to deal with the drool quickly.

-3) Keep baby’s regular sleep routine.
+4) Keep baby’s regular sleep routine.

 While it’s tempting to adjust your little one’s nap schedule as a result of their newfound irritability, this can throw them off even more.
-Try to stick to the regular routine as much as possible.
+Teething should only be a mild disruption in your baby’s daily sleep.

-4) Optimize baby’s sleep environment.
+5) Optimize baby’s sleep environment.

 Take another look at your baby’s room to ensure that everything is conducive to a good night’s sleep.
 Even if they’re not sleeping as well while they’re teething, you’ll want them to have the best shot at clocking the hours with their eyes closed.